-In typical Saturnian terms, it is a transactional affair – there is often something pragmatic and practical that we must satisfy in order to qualify to obtain the object of our desire (enough money, status, age, responsibility, capacity to hold and secure, etc).
+In typical Saturnian terms, whatever is entering our magnetic field is a physically transactional affair – there is often something pragmatic and practical that we must satisfy in order to qualify for the object of our desire (enough money, status, age, responsibility, capacity to hold and secure, etc).
 Saturn cuts tickets on Venus’ ‘love, peace and aesthetic sensibilities’.
-In short, he makes you pay a price in order to have something nice, and continues to collect dues, gradually raising the bar on expectations, tightening the screws, until you eventually come to judge whether you can afford to have it any longer.
-(Wherever Saturn’s conditionalities and rules are applied, all will eventually come to a definitive end, and to this effect, it’s often when the ‘love runs dry‘).
+In short, he makes you pay a price in order to have something nice and like a merchant, procurer or pimp continues to collect dues, gradually raising the bar on expectations, tightening the screws, until you eventually come to question whether you can afford to have it any longer. (*Wherever Saturn’s conditionalities and rules are applied, all will eventually come to a definitive end, and to this effect, it’s often when the ‘love runs dry‘).

 The VENUS/SATURN Cycle

-The current VE/SA cycle commenced on Feb 18, 2019 at 16°46′ Capricorn.
-Since Saturn is in rulerships here, it would spell (another) year of harsh appraisals, judgements and reviews of our aesthetic and materialistic values, of duties and responsibilities in love-relationships/friendships, of functional purposes in business and marriage partnerships, and generally in the kinds of ties and bonds we make for the sake of furthering our career/social standing.
+The last VE/SA cycle commenced on Feb 18, 2019 at 16°46′ Capricorn.
+After 10 months, it is due to commence again on Dec 11, 2019.
+Since Saturn is in rulership here, it would spell (yet another) year of harsh appraisals, conscientious judgements and parsimonious positions over our aesthetic and materialistic values, of duties and responsibilities in love-relationships/friendships, of functional objectives in business and marriage partnerships and generally in the kinds of bonds we form for the sake of furthering our career/social standing.

 As usual, only the most robust, most dutiful ties and collaborations would hold, and these under pressure from the most stringent conditions.
-As in the previous cycle (25 Dec 2017 – 18 Feb 2019), for those who tried to engage or invest in ‘frivolous follies’ or ‘easy rides’, it amounted to either a year of unrequited love-suffering or forced them into an entire year of frustration or involuntary celibacy.
+As in the previous 2 cycles (25 Dec 2017 to 18 Feb 2019 and then to 11 Dec 2019), those who tried to engage or invest in ‘frivolous follies’ or ‘easy rides’ experienced either a year of unrequited love-suffering or became forced into an entire year of frustration/separations/delays or involuntary celibacy.

 A serious relationship, acquisition, investment, or enterprise can be borne or brokered of this moment.